tfjmp/website/content/home/phd.md

  css_class = ""
 +++

+{{% callout note %}}
+There are several **fully funded summer internships** available to join my group for the Summer of 2023 via the [MITACS Globalink Research Internship](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) program.
+As an intern you will work on issues relating to systems monitoring, observability, and intrusion detection.
+You will be joining the [Systopia Research Lab](https://systopia.cs.ubc.ca/) and will work closely with current graduate students and other interns.

+Project IDs: 29177 and 29683.

+You must **apply on [MITACS website](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) before September 22, 2022**.
+Please, review details of the application process carefully.
+{{% /callout %}}

 I am looking to work with students from all background (first generation students, and students from underrepresented and marginalized groups are encouraged to apply) and at all level (undergraduate students, master’s students, and PhD students).
 Please, visit the prospective applicant page on [UBC website](https://www.grad.ubc.ca/prospective-students/graduate-degree-programs/phd-computer-science) and on [the CS website](https://www.cs.ubc.ca/students/grad/prospective).
 You can also find information about: [financial support](https://www.cs.ubc.ca/students/grad/prospective/funding/financial), [application fee waivers](https://www.grad.ubc.ca/prospective-students/application-admission/online-application-fee), [minimum requirements for admission into graduate studies](https://www.cs.ubc.ca/students/grad/admissions/eligibility), and [minimum English proficiency requirements](https://www.cs.ubc.ca/students/grad/admissions/application-components-required-documents/english-proficiency-requirement).